HomePhilosophy

 marcus aurelius horse drawing

-Equestrian Statue of Marcus Aurelius by Marco Dente, 1515-27, via The Metropolitan Museum of Art, New York
+Equestrian Statue of Marcus Aurelius, by Marco Dente, 1515-27.
+Source: Metropolitan Museum of Art, New York

 Socrates’ words have been drawn upon by many Stoics.
 Rome’s Stoic Epictetus liked to paraphrase it as “Anytus and Meletus can kill me but not harm me.”
-Roman Emperor Marcus Aurelius’ Meditations, asks, “How can that which does not make a man worse, make the life of a man worse?”
+In the Roman emperor Marcus Aurelius’ Meditations, one of the most famous Stoicism books, he asks, “How can that which does not make a man worse, make the life of a man worse?”
 The obvious Stoic answer: it can’t.
 Only virtue is good, and vice is bad, and everything else is indifferent.

 The Attitude of the Stoics: Indifference